Mali women aim to take Basketball World Cup chance

 But Gandega, who plays in the French Ligue 2 for Les Felines Aulnoye, believes the current squad boasts a blend which has the potential to rattle opponents.

 "I like this team because we have a lot of young players and we have four veterans.
-The more experienced players know how to control the flow of the game," the 31-year-old added.
+The more experienced players know how to control the flow of the game," the 31-year-old told the game's governing body Fiba.

 "We know when to play slowly and read the game well.
 The young players bring their energy in defence and will run hard at the opposition."